uadmin/uadmin-docs/api/basic_functions.rst

 ---------------
 `Back To Top`_

+.. code-block:: go

+    // Type: string
+    var SiteName = "uAdmin"

 SiteName is the name of the website that shows on title and dashboard.

-Type:

-.. code-block:: go

-    string

 Used in the tutorial: